anand0906/DataStructures-Algorithms/Stack/Monotonic Stack/README.md

 ## Removing Duplicate Letters ✨✏✨
+Given a string s, remove duplicate letters so that every letter appears once and only once.
+You must make sure your result is the smallest in lexicographical order among all possible results.

 In this problem, we need to find the smallest string after removing duplicate characters, while preserving the relative order of the characters in the original string. 📝⚙️🔥

+**Example 1:**
+Input: s = "bcabc"
+Output: "abc"

+**Example 2:**
+Input: s = "cbacdcbc"
+Output: "acdb"

 ---